tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 - - -

-### 14. Instructor Do: Review Concat DataFrames (5 min)
+### 14. Instructor Do: Review Mastering Concatenation (5 min)

-The instructor reviews concatenation by conducting a Q & A session and a dry walkthrough of the solution for the previous student activity.
+In this part of the lesson, you will review the Mastering Concatenation activity with students.
+First, you will conduct a brief Q & A to test students' understanding, and then you will perform a dry walk-through of the solution.

 **File:** [mastering_concatenation.ipynb](Activities/13-Stu_Concat_DataFrames/Solved/mastering_concatenation.ipynb)